climateintelligence/DDHWSF/README.md

 # DDHWSF - Data-Driven Heatwave Season Forecasting

 DDHWSF is a two-step framework for data-driven seasonal forecatsing of heatwaves.
-The framework consists of: (1) an optimisaiton-based feature selection, which identifies key predictors of heatwaves in a paleo-climate simulation and (2) ML regressors traine don the paleo-climate predictors and applied to ERA5 (e.g. "real-world") predictors.
+The framework consists of: (1) an optimisaiton-based feature selection, which identifies key predictors of heatwaves in a paleo-climate simulation and (2) ML regressors trained on the paleo-climate predictors and applied to ERA5 (e.g. "real-world") predictors.

 This directory contains the:
 - Predictor data from past2k and ERA5 (area-averaged time series of clusters) files.